drummyfish/OpenglSE/readme.txt

   mesh_3d              abstract, 3D triangle model
     mesh_3d_static     non-animated 3D mesh
     mesh_3d_animated   animated 3D mesh
-    picture_2d
-  texture_2d           texture to be associated with a mesh

-lod_manager            set of multiple meshes that are being switched between depending on their distance
+    mesh_lod           set of multiple meshes that are being switched between depending on their distance texture_2d           texture to be associated with a mesh picture_2d

 instalation:
 - install GLEW and FREEGLUT: